intelligent-machine-learning/dlrover/README.md

 <text> The Performance of DLRover Flash Checkpoint to Save/Load GPT2-1.5B.</text>
 </div>

-The figure illustrates that the I/O time to read checkpoint files when resuming training processes.
+The figure illustrates that the I/O time of different DL frameworks to read checkpoint files when resuming training processes.
 With DLRover Flash Checkpoint, recovery could be completed in the order of seconds by loading checkpoints directly from shared memory, which is much faster compared to loading checkpoints from SSD and NAS.